Getting Started

 Installation

-Install the extension from the Chrome Web Store (link TBD), or load the unpacked build from packages/extension/build/chrome-mv3-dev during development.
+Install the extension from the Chrome Web Store or Firefox Add-ons, or load the unpacked build from packages/extension/build/chrome-mv3-dev during development.

 SDK